OSU-CS362-F16/362Exercises/templates/hw2/README.md

 * Get the latest files from the instructor's repository by running

 ~~~
     git remote add upstream "https://github.com/OSU-CS362-F16/362Exercises"
     git checkout master              # make sure we're on the master branch
     git fetch upstream             # pull any information about changes in upstream
     git merge upstream/master -m "Sync" # merge new files
 ~~~

+You should now have new files in your `templates/hw2` directory

+**WARNING: If you tried running the `bin/sync` script, you'll need to do `git remote remove upstream` first**

 * Copy the contents `templates/hw2` to `submissions/hw2`.  `git add` the copied files and then commit to your local repository